-The right platform or software can set your business up for growth and long-term success.
+The right WordPress plugin can set your business up for growth and long-term success.
 LearnDash and WP Courseware are two options you may be considering.
-But which is best for your business?

 We’ll take a deep dive into both these options, and compare features, pricing, customer support, and more.
 By the end of this article, you’ll have a clear idea of whether LearnDash or WP Courseware is best for you.

 Why we're creating this online course platform comparison

 With all the options available in the marketplace, you may find yourself feeling overwhelmed.

 And it’s so difficult to tell how a software or platform will actually support your business model once it’s up and running.

 Our goal with this article is to provide details on both LearnDash and WP Courseware and how they’ll actually work with your business and what to expect from each.